-Venture studios have seen explosive growth, with a 480% increase in their numbers globally, from 171 to 824 between 2019 and 2022, according to Enhance Ventures.
+Venture studios have seen explosive growth, with nearly five times as many studios operating in 2022 as in 2019, according to Enhance Ventures.
 Unlike traditional venture capital firms that spread investments across many startups hoping for a few big wins, studios focus on creating a smaller number of high-potential companies, acting as institutional co-founders.
-This approach has proven highly effective, with studio startups achieving a 60% success rate in reaching Series A funding, compared to 42% for traditional startups!
+This approach has proven highly effective, with studio startups reaching Series A at more than double the traditional rate (42% for traditional startups).

 Understanding the Dual Entity Model